paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-001-collection-districts-ports-and-officers.md

 (2) the airport located at Pontiac/Oakland, Michigan, and

-(3) any other airport, seaport, or other facility designated by the Secretary of the Treasury under subsection (c) of this section.
+(3) any other airport, seaport, or other facility designated by the Secretary of the Treasury under subsection (c).

-**(b) Liability for and amount of fee** The fee which is charged under subsection (a) of this section shall be paid by each person using the customs services at the airport, seaport, or other facility and shall be in an amount equal to the expenses incurred by the Secretary of the Treasury in providing the customs services which are rendered to such person at such airport, seaport, or other facility (including the salary and expenses of individuals employed by the Secretary of the Treasury to provide such customs services).
+**(b) Liability for and amount of fee** The fee which is charged under subsection (a) shall be paid by each person using the customs services at the airport, seaport, or other facility and shall be in an amount equal to the expenses incurred by the Secretary of the Treasury in providing the customs services which are rendered to such person at such airport, seaport, or other facility (including the salary and expenses of individuals employed by the Secretary of the Treasury to provide such customs services).

 **(c) Justification for service** The Secretary of the Treasury may designate airports, seaports, and other facilities under this subsection.
 An airport, seaport, or other facility may be designated under this subsection only if—